Jarzka/stylefy/README.md

                [:div (use-style style3)]])})
 ```

-It's good to keep in mind that most of the time *prepare-styles* is not needed but calling *use-style* should be enough.
+It's good to keep in mind that most of the time **prepare-styles** is not needed, but calling **use-style** is enough.
 Also, when caching is used, the style will be ready after its CSS has been created for the first time.

 ## Combine & parametrise styles